 - The Panel will not permit questions from and to any party that are harassing or irrelevant, or that would otherwise unduly prolong or disrupt the proceedings.

-- The confronting party will be permitted to speak first, summarizing and/or elaborating on his/her written statement and the response of the confronted party.
+- The confronting party will be permitted to speak first, summarizing and/or elaborating on their written statement and the response of the confronted party.

 - Following the confronting party’s statement, questions may be posed by Panel members.

 - After the Panel members have asked their questions, the confronted party may ask questions, through a method determined by the Panel Chair.

 - Once all questions to the confronting party have been posed, the confronted party will be asked to speak, summarizing and/or elaborating on their written statement and the response from the confronting party.